VergeGroup/swift-verge/README.md

 * UIKit
 * SwiftUI

+## Disclaimer

+Verge might be updated without migration guide as we are not sure how many projects are using this library.
+Please feel free to ask us about how to use and how to migrate.

 ## Verge is not Flux, it's store-pattern and super powerful.

 Verge is a performant store-pattern based state management library for iOS.